UhuruSoftware/openshift.net/documentation/Deploying OpenShift EE with Windows Support.md

     -skipServicesSetup [<SwitchParameter>]
         This is a switch parameter that allows the user to skip setting up Windows Services for MCollective and SSHD.
-        This is useful in development environments, when it's not necessary to restart services: e.g. the developer only wants to update the .NET binaries Required?                    no
+        This is useful in development environments, when it's not necessary to restart services (e.g. the developer only wants to update the .NET binaries)
+        Required?                    no

     -skipBinDirCleanup [<SwitchParameter>]
         This is a switch parameter that allows the user to skip cleaning up the binary directory.
-        This is useful in development environments, when persistence of logs and configurations is required.
+        This is useful in development environments, when presistence of logs and configurations is required.
         Required?                    no

     -verbose
 		This switch enables verbose output

-**EXAMPLES**
+NOTES

+    -------------------------- EXAMPLE 1 --------------------------

+    C:\PS>.\install.ps1 -publicHostname winnode-001.mycloud.com -brokerHost broker.mycloud.com -cloudDomain mycloud.com

-- Install the node by passing the minimum information required.
+    Install the node by passing the minimum information required.

+    -------------------------- EXAMPLE 2 --------------------------

-`.\install.ps1 -publicHostname winnode-001.mycloud.com -brokerHost broker.mycloud.com -cloudDomain mycloud.com -sqlServerSAPassword mysapassword`
+    C:\PS>.\install.ps1 -publicHostname winnode-001.mycloud.com -brokerHost broker.mycloud.com -cloudDomain mycloud.com -publicIP 10.2.0.104

-- Install the node by also passing the public IP address of the machine.
+    Install the node by also passing the public IP address of the machine.

-`.\install.ps1 -publicHostname winnode-001.mycloud.com -brokerHost broker.mycloud.com -cloudDomain mycloud.com -sqlServerSAPassword mysapassword -publicIP 10.2.0.104`
+### Restarting services on the broker ###

+On the Linux machine clear the cache: `oo-admin-broker-cache --console`

 ## Creating your first Windows application ##